saideepak94/Retail-Inventory-and-Demand-Analysis-Dashboard/README.md

 # Retail-Inventory-and-Demand-Analysis-Dashboard

-This project analyzes retail inventory, sales performance, and supplier reliability using Python, Pandas, NumPy, and Matplotlib.
-The goal is to help a retail business understand which products are selling fast, which items are at risk of stockout, how demand changes over time, and which suppliers perform well or poorly.
+This project analyzes retail inventory, sales performance, demand patterns, and supplier reliability using Python, Pandas, NumPy, and Matplotlib.
+The aim is to help a retail business understand:

+- Which products are selling fast
+- Which items are at risk of stockout
+- How demand changes over time
+- Which suppliers are reliable or slow
+- How to optimize inventory levels

+---